Second-hand smoke: what is it?

 This is because babies and children have smaller airways than grown-ups, and their airways are still developing.
 Also, babies and children have less mature immune systems than grown-ups.

-Health risks linked with passive smoking
+Child health risks linked with passive smoking

 Children exposed to second-hand smoke are at an increased risk of early death and disease from various causes.